apache/druid/docs/development/extensions-contrib/iceberg.md

 Iceberg V2 delete file support currently requires **Parquet** format for both data files and delete files.
 ORC and Avro V2 tables are not yet supported.
 :::

+Because the V2 path reads through Iceberg's native reader instead of the configured `inputFormat`, most `inputFormat` options don't apply to a V2 table's delete-aware reads:

+- `binaryAsString` (a `parquet` `inputFormat` option) is honored: binary and fixed-width columns are decoded as UTF-8 strings when it's set to `true`, matching the V1 behavior.
+- A `flattenSpec` with one or more `fields` is not supported for V2 tables with delete files, since the native reader has no generic flattening layer over Iceberg records.
+Ingestion fails with a clear error rather than silently reading different dimensions than the V1 path would.
+Remove `flattenSpec.fields` from the `inputFormat`, or use `useSchemaDiscovery`/no `flattenSpec` at all, to ingest such a table.

 Example ingestion spec for a V2 table (identical to a V1 spec — no extra configuration needed):

 ```json